-Before you get scared off — kohlrabi is delicious, super easy to prepare and loaded with healthy nutrients.
-Notably, it’s one of the top vitamin C foods, with more than 100 percent of your daily vitamin C needs being attained by consuming just one cup of kohlrabi!
+Kohlrabi is delicious, super easy to prepare and loaded with healthy nutrients.
+Notably, it’s one of the top vitamin C foods, with more than 100 percent of your daily vitamin C needs in just one cup of kohlrabi.

 Research has shown that the phytochemical content of kohlrabi makes it a powerhouse when it comes to fending off cancer, diabetes and high cholesterol while improving liver and kidney function.
-(1, 2)
+That’s not all.

 What Is Kohlrabi?

-You may have spotted kohlrabi at your local farmers’ market and wondered what on earth it was.
-More recently, it has made its way to mainstream grocery store shelves, so thankfully it should be easier to find after your read this article (and you’ll definitely know what it is now)!
+You may have spotted kohlrabi at your local farmers market and wondered what on earth it was.
+More recently, it has made its way to mainstream grocery store shelves, so thankfully it should be easier to find after you read this article (and you’ll definitely know what it is now).

 Kohlrabi (Brassica oleracea) is technically a form of cabbage.
 It’s native to Europe and is sometimes called a “German turnip.”